kstern31/Predicting-Match-Outcomes-in-EPL/README.md

 collection is within try/except blocks.
 You can consolidate parts of this notebook, as I had mistakenly not collected all the data I wanted in one session.

-3. EDA, data cleaning, and feature enguneering in the data_collection_and_analysis/composite folder
+3. EDA, data cleaning, and feature engineering in the data_collection_and_analysis/composite folder

 4. Modeling is done in the Data Transformation and Modeling notebook. pulled in 538 predictions from the spi_matches.csv.